saloni151/Understanding-Exploratory-Data-Analysis-A-Project-Based-Approach-Using-Bank-Loan-Risk-Analysis-Data/README.md

 * Cancelled: The client withdrew the application during the approval process — either due to a change of mind or, in some cases, because unfavorable loan terms were offered owing to the client’s high-risk profile.

-* Refused: The company rejected the loan application, typically because the applicant did not meet the eligibility criteria or other requirements.
+* Refused: The financial institution rejected the loan application, typically because the applicant did not meet the eligibility criteria or other requirements.

 * Unused Offer: The client chose not to proceed with the loan, canceling it at a later stage in the process.